MiaoDX/hand_in_homework/English/slides.md

 ![『童趣』-- 沈复](pics/child.jpg)

-## Could it be technically possible for human to be god?
+## Could it be technically possible for a human to be a god?

 * Clone/Gene Tech => GMF(genetically modified food)
 * Nuclear Power